isomerpages/moe-sgs/Resources/announcements/_posts/2021-12-21-post-2022 Sec 1 Registration: Important information for 2022 Sec 1 Students and Parents.md

 ##### **Method 1: Online Purchase**

-You may purchase the school uniform from the school uniform vendor, Jeep Sing Fashion via their [**website**](https://jeepsinguniform.com/collections/serangoon-gardens-secondary) or their retail store.
+You may purchase the school uniform from the school uniform vendor, Jeep Sing Fashion via their <a href="https://jeepsinguniform.com/collections/serangoon-gardens-secondary" target = "_blank">website</a> or their retail store.

 Cut-off time for online uniform purchase is **Sunday, 26 Dec, 12 pm**.
 There is a delivery charge of $5 for online purchase.